huridocs/uwazi-documentation/admin-docs/metadata-extraction.md

 Step 2: Click on **Create Extractor**.

 Step 3: In the dialog window that appears, enter a name for the extractor in the input field.
+Choose a descriptive name that makes it easy to identify the type of information you are extracting.

 Step 4: From the list of available templates and properties, choose the property to be used for metadata extraction, then click **Next**.